Click Here to Learn More About Our Advanced Safety Protocols.

 Comparing the two, perhaps their most obvious difference is which teeth they pull.
 While wisdom tooth surgery removes the third and final set of molars, an extraction removes any tooth that’s irreparable or causes overcrowding.

-Another difference, meanwhile, is that only wisdom tooth extraction counts as a surgery.
+Another difference, meanwhile, is that only wisdom tooth extraction counts as surgery.
 Standard extractions tend to be simple, whereas pulling a wisdom tooth can involve making a surgical incision in the gums.